 Manufacturers of sauces, flavor extracts and other condiment products require a wide array of raw material ingredients to produce even individual end items.
 Processing this considerable amount of resources involves deploying a variety of procedures needed to create products according to predesignated standards.
 Consumer demand drives the seasoning and dressing manufacturing industry towards delivering recipes that address the most current taste and health consciousness trends.

 Precise management and oversight of the production methods involving these raw materials is critical to maintaining compliance with consumer safety regulations.
 Accidental mixtures can introduce ingredients into incorrect packages that can reach consumers and cause severe repercussions if unlabeled allergens are found.
-To avoid mislabeled products, seasoning and dressing manufacturers can leverage Enterprise Management Food & Beverage’s resource processing functionality that provides a comprehensive overview into raw material management at every production stage.
+To avoid mislabeled products, seasoning and dressing manufacturers can leverage Sage X3 Food & Beverage’s resource processing functionality that provides a comprehensive overview into raw material management at every production stage.

 2. Ingredient Labeling